 The Tribes of Zevulun and Yissachar

-On the other hand, it is well known that the tribe of Zevulun occupied itself with commerce and supported the Torah scholars from the tribe of Yissachar, and in this regard the Sages taught,
+On the other hand, it is well known that the tribe of Zevulun occupied itself with commerce and supported the Torah scholars from the tribe of Yissachar, and in this regard the Sages taught:

-“When Moses came to bless the tribes of Israel, he blessed Zevulun before Yissachar, in accordance with the verse: ‘It is a Tree of Life for those who cling to it, and those who support it are content’” (Bereshit Rabba 72:5, 99:9).
+“When Moses came to bless the tribes of Israel, he blessed Zevulun before Yissachar, in accordance with the verse: ‘It is a Tree of Life (the Torah) for those who cling to it, and those who support it are content’” (Bereshit Rabba 72:5, 99:9).

 Rambam Approves of Such an Approach

-a person is not obligated to adopt such a pious practice.
+nevertheless, a person is not obligated to adopt such a pious practice.
 In fact, sometimes, in order to disseminate Torah amongst the Jewish people, it is preferable to forgo such piety.
 Indeed, for years Rambam himself studied Torah diligently while being supported by his brother David who dealt in commerce.
-Only after his brother drowned at sea was Rambam forced to go into medicine in order to support his family and the family of his brother.
+Only after his brother drowned at sea was Rambam forced to go into medicine in order to support his family and that of his brother.